 - U.S. Secret Service (USSS) Active Shooter Related Research

-- Active Shooter Resources for Law Enforcement and Trainers: Request for Access to Joint Countering Violent Extremism (CVE) Portal
+Active Shooter Resources for Law Enforcement and Trainers

-DHS has developed an Independent Study Course titled Active Shooter: What You Can Do.
+DHS has developed an independent study course entitled Active Shooter: What You Can Do.
 This course was developed to provide the public with guidance on how to prepare for and respond to active shooter crisis situations.

 Upon completion of Active Shooter: What You Can Do, employees and managers will be able to: